 Toofy & Tuffy were born as feral kittens and have come a very long way since then, but they need to find just the right home to help them thrive and continue on with their socialization.
 Valka is a domestic cat but she obviously has significant trauma from the experiences that she’s had and it takes her a really long time to learn how to trust new people.
 It will take a very special person to give this trio the right home, but if you are an experienced cat-caregiver and are comfortable working with under-socialized cats, we’d love to hear from you.

-Toofy is the black & white kitten and he has always been the more curious and forward of the two brothers.
+Toofy is the black & white kitten and he was the more curious and forward of the two brothers at first.
 He may be the smaller of the two, but Toofy was the first one to be brave enough to accept attention and handling from his foster mom.
-He will still hiss on occasion if something startles him, but he’s always been gentle and has never tried to bite or scratch.
-Once Toofy knows you, he is sweet, he loves attention and he’s very gentle.
+The key to this boy’s heart is through food, but he can be a bit pushy for his food too so you have to find a balance.
+If he knows that you have food for him he gets grabby.
+Once Toofy trusts you, he is sweet and follows you around asking for attention.
 He has a wonderful purr and is a real gentleman.

-Tuffy (orange) is the more dominant of the two kittens once he’s settled in, but he’s also much less brave than his brother and it takes a long time for his confidence to build.
+Tuffy (orange) is the more dominant of the two kittens once he’s settled in, but he started out much less brave than his brother and it took a long time for his confidence to build.
 When he first arrived he would hiss, spit, and strike at his foster mom (out of fear) if she got too close.
-She spent a long time building his trust and while he still hisses on occasion, Tuffy is actually quite pushy now and barges his way to the front of the line to get attention.
-Despite seeming to be quite confident, Tuffy is still building confidence and he can actually be a bit jumpy even when getting love.
-He will purr, and rub, and roll around to get attention but every few pets he gets a bit over-stimulated and he will nip at or swat at his foster mom.
+She spent a long time building his trust and Tuffy is actually quite pushy now and barges his way to the front of the line to get attention.
+He is now the more forward and friendly of the two kittens and really just craves attention.
+Like his brother, he does sometimes give love-nips when he gets over-stimulated during a cuddle session.
+Tuffy will purr, and rub, and roll around to get attention but every few pets he gets a bit over-stimulated and he will nip at his foster mom.
 She will take a very brief time out from petting him and then go right back to it until Tuffy starts to get over-stimulated again.
 He is learning quickly and does understand the word ‘no’ but it’s important for his new owner to have a good handle on how to read Tuffy’s body language and have experience working with under-socialized cats.
 These two boys are food motivated, which makes them a bit easier to work with.